Speeding Up Redshift Queries

 If you’re a Segment Business Tier customer, you can schedule your sync times under Warehouses Settings.

-In addition, you might want to take advantage of Redshift’s Workload Management that helps ensure fast-running queries won’t get stuck behind long ones.
+You also might want to take advantage of Redshift’s Workload Management that helps ensure fast-running queries won’t get stuck behind long ones.

 4. Default WLM Queue Configuration